hgrubbs/python_rpcfu/README.md

     {"greeting": "Hello world!"}

 Now let's try a call that takes an input.
-Visit the URL [http://localhost:8080/tests/personalized_greeter?name=Developer](http://localhost:8080/tests/personalized_greeter?name=Developer).
+With __rpcfu_main.py__ running, visit the URL [http://localhost:8080/tests/personalized_greeter?name=Developer](http://localhost:8080/tests/personalized_greeter?name=Developer).

 You should receive this response from your browser: